Is a Correction Looming Ahead for Micron Technology Inc. (MU)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MU starting from Zinsner David, who sale 8,050 shares at the price of $90.15 back on Apr 15.
-After this action, Zinsner David now owns 124,924 shares of Micron Technology Inc., valued at $725,691 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MU starting from Poppen Joel L, who sale 4,984 shares at the price of $79.66 back on May 11.
+After this action, Poppen Joel L now owns 252,213 shares of Micron Technology Inc., valued at $397,016 using the latest closing price.

-Poppen Joel L, the SVP, General Counsel&Secretary of Micron Technology Inc., sale 4,984 shares at $95.65 during a trade that took place back on Apr 12, which means that Poppen Joel L is holding 252,213 shares at $476,733 based on the most recent closing price.
+Zinsner David, the SVP & Chief Financial Officer of Micron Technology Inc., sale 8,050 shares at $90.15 during a trade that took place back on Apr 15, which means that Zinsner David is holding 124,924 shares at $725,691 based on the most recent closing price.

 Stock Fundamentals for MU